xtanaa001/Xiaoqi-Homepage/content/research.md

 ---

-## 1. <a id="mechanism_design"></a> Mechanism Design for Online Resource Allocation
+## 1. <a id="mechanism_design"></a> Mechanism Design

 Research in mechanism design, a subfield of *artificial intelligence*, *economics*, and *game theory*, has led to transformative applications in online marketplaces such as online advertising.
 In mechainism design, the designer takes an objective-oriented approach to design mechanisms that incentivize self-interested agents/players to follow a certain pattern so as to achieve a desired collective behaivor, assuming that all the agents are rational.

 In this research thrust, we are interested in developing mechanisms that

-_**Posted Price Mechanisms**_.
+*Posted Price Mechanisms*.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

-_**Online Combinatorial Auctions**_.
+*Online Combinatorial Auctions*.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 _**App 1: Electric Vehicle Charging  in Smart Grid**_.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically: